mxmzhang/daily-pennsylvanian-basic-scraper/README.md

 This template includes a sample workflow to demonstrate the core git scraping capabilities.
 Read on to learn how to customize it!

 ## Current Scraping Choice
 I have changed the original scraping target of the top headline to the most recently published article.
-I did this by inspecting the Daily Pennsylvanian's site and identifying the class sidebar-story that is only used on stories under Most Recent.
-I used find to get the first headline with this class.
+I did this by inspecting the Daily Pennsylvanian's site and identifying the class sidebar-story that is only used on the div containers of stories under Most Recent.
+I used find to get the first headline with this class by using the class_ parameter and "a" to get the contents inside the link element.

 ## Overview